 One of QQI’s most important functions is to ensure that the quality assurance procedures of providers are effective.
 This involves establishing and promoting frameworks for the enhancement of quality assurance.
-Our key approach is periodic institutional reviews of providers involving teams of independent reviewers working on our behalf.
+A key component of our approach is undertaking external reviews of providers’ quality assurance on a cyclical basis.

 As well as reviewing the quality of education, training and research, the CINNTE reviews will also look at how well each institution’s internal quality assurance procedures are working and identify areas for improvements.
 As the CINNTE Review process is based on transparency and accountability, the findings from each institutional review will published in a CINNTE Review Report on the QQI website.

 The CINNTE cycle of reviews will provide an opportunity for each institution to take stock of the quality of its provision of education, training and research, the fulfilment of its mission and the effectiveness of its ongoing monitoring and review activities, to ensure they are fit for purpose.
 This gives assurance to learners that their experience is being monitored for good practice, and assurances to the public that the institution is offering a valuable service.

 Inaugural Review of Quality Assurance in Education and Training Boards The inaugural reviews of the quality assurance procedures of the Education and Training Boards are scheduled to commence in 2020.
 The purposes, scope, model and methodology for the reviews are outlined in QQI’s Policy for the Inaugural Review of Quality Assurance in Education and Training Boards.
 Terms of Reference and Handbook for the reviews are available below.
 The Schedule, Terms of Reference and Handbook for the reviews are available below.
 The original review schedule has been impacted by the COVID-19 pandemic and is no longer valid.
 QQI is engaging with the sector on a revised schedule and it will be published below as soon as possible.